unytics/bigfunctions/README.md

 ## 💡 2.
 Why BigFunctions?

-!!! note ""

-    **Benefits**
+**As a data-analyst**,<br>

-    - *As a data-analyst*,<br>BigFunctions will give you new powers such as loading data from any source or activating your data in a composable CDP style.
+BigFunctions will give you new powers such as loading data from any source or activating your data in a composable CDP style.

+**As an analytics-engineer**,<br>
-    - *As an analytics-engineer*, you will love BigFunctions style which imitates the one of dbt with a yaml standard + a CLI
+you will love BigFunctions style which imitates the one of dbt with a yaml standard + a CLI

+**As a data-engineer**,<br>
-    - *As a data-engineer*, you will love avoiding reinventing the wheel by using functions already developed by the comunity.
+you will love avoiding reinventing the wheel by using functions already developed by the comunity.

+**As an open-source lover**,<br>
-    - *As an open-source lover*, you'll be able to contribute and bring your functions to the worldwide community so that a problem solved for you is solved for everyone.
+you'll be able to contribute and bring your functions to the worldwide community so that a problem solved for you is solved for everyone.

-    - *As a central data-team or security player*, you will enjoy the ability to validate the code of functions before continuous deployments thanks to your git CICD.
+**As a central data-team or security player**,<br>
+you will enjoy the ability to validate the code of functions before continuous deployments thanks to your git CICD.

 - Thanks to the collective intelligence of the community, you will benefit from better function that you would have done by yourself.
 - BigFunctions standard provides a solid framework to develop functions with software-engineering best practices in mind.

 Now let's Play 👇